 An initial Dewatering Design assessment is made using variations of Dupuit equations for unconfined and confined aquifers with radial or plane flow conditions.

 Accurate Permeability (k) assessment is critical.
 Commonly this is derived from a relevant PSD Curve within the SI documentation.
 From this Hazen’s Formula k=C(D10)2 can be used to give a broad assessment.
 An alternative is to use Prugh Method – Uniform Coefficient (U=D60/D10) with relative Soil Density.
 Another sensitive factor is the assessment of radius of influence, which needs to be adjusted within the time framework of the Dewatering operation.
-Alternatively undertaking a Pumping Test can produce reliable data on permeability and boundary conditions.

 Where construction includes a cut-off be it sheet piles, secant piles contiguous piles or diaphragm wall etc. Flow Net Analysis is better suited.